Soon to be a Documentary Film Airing on American Public Television Narrated by Gary Sinise

 Allied intelligence was able to decipher the Japanese naval code and identify that Yamamoto’s plane was headed to Bougainville on April 18, 1943.
 His bomber was intercepted and shot down by American P-38 fighter planes.
 President Franklin D. Roosevelt gave the final ok on the assassination attempt.
 It was a bold decision that changed the outcome of the war in the Pacific.

 The United States-based explorers visited Yamamoto’s Betty Bomber crash site, guided by researchers, historians and local natives.
-While on Bougainville they made an incredible discovery in the mud at the site of Yamamoto’s plane wreckage in the exact area where he was ejected from his plane and his plane seat and body were found: A gold tooth.
+While on Bougainville researcher and historian Andy Giles made an incredible discovery in the mud at the site of Yamamoto’s plane wreckage in the exact area where he was ejected from his plane and his plane seat and body were found: A gold tooth.
 Could it be Admiral Yamamoto’s tooth discovered after 76 years?
 Only people of means in Japan in the 1930s could afford gold teeth.

 Trips to Bougainville, Hawaii, Florida, and Japan bring viewers inside the story, including a visit to the Yamamoto museum in the admiral’s home city of Nagaoka, Japan.
 You’ll also hear a rare interview from Admiral Yamamoto’s grandson conducted by our film crew in Japan, as well as interviews with several of the world’s leading historians on the Pacific war.
 The historians assembled also discuss and challenge the decade’s old myth of how Admiral Yamamoto’s body was discovered by the Japanese and its condition following the ambush by American P-38 fighters.
 It’s a challenge to history as it has been written for over seven decades.
 Did the Admiral die a glorious death as the Japanese claims or was his assassination so gruesome that the autopsy and findings were manipulated to preserve his god-like persona?